wmac001/arc-overhang-orcaslicer-integration/README.md

 ## 3. Setup-Process
 1. download and install Python 3, at least Version 3.5, check the "add to PATH" box during the installation.
 2. install the librarys [shapely](https://shapely.readthedocs.io/en/stable/), [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) **and new [numpy-hilbert-curve](https://pypi.org/project/numpy-hilbert-curve/)** via "python -m pip install "+library-name in your console (type cmd in start-menu search).
 3. Ready to go!
-Tested only with PrusaSlicer 2.5 & Python 3.10 :)
+Tested only with OrcaSlicer 1.4.5 & Python 3.10 :)

 ## 4. How to use it: